vulcainjs/vulcainjs.github.io/docs/configurations/polling.md

 ## Polling process overview

-Properties values are initialized by configuration sources
+Property values are initialized by configuration sources